JaydnEdwards/inlustris/src/major-arcana/The-Emperor.md

     - 'Father Figure'
     - 'Wealth'
     - 'Order'

-quote: 'The journey of a thousand miles begins with one step.'
-quoteby: 'Lao Tzu'
+    - 'Leadership'
+    - 'Stability'

+quote: 'When I saw you, I just wanted to find a way to protect you.'
+quoteby: 'The Secret World of Arrietty'
 ---